 In the Greek Revolution of 1821, the village of Vytina was recognized as a sacred place.
 It played a major role during the war as a supply center, resulting in being burned seven t

-After the liberation and until the Second World War, Vytina was the major shopping center of the area with an important marketplace.
+After the liberation and until the Second World War, Vytina was the large commercial center of the area with an important bazaar.
 In fact, there was a branch of the Bank of Athens as well as a Forestry School.
 This development was due to the lack of communication with the surrounding villages which, when completed, Vytina ceased to be the former shopping center.
 Nowadays, an important attraction of Vytina is the ski resort of Ostrakina in Mount Mainalo.
 Moreover, the village of Argyrokastro (at an altitude of 1.450 m) is worth a visit.
 It is located near Magouliana, on the edge of a steep cliff of 100 meters, built by the Franks in 1205, founding Varona of Akova.

 The most important sights in Vytina are the following; the church of St. Tryfon that dominates in the town square, built in 1846 with the local black marble from the surrounding area, the two traditional wood ovens located near the main square and the Folklore Museum.
 Moreover, the remarkable library hosting papers and books of 17th-century is worth a visit.
 What gives village an unspeakable beauty is the tree-lined road starting almost from the square and ending at the national road of Tripoli-Vytina.
 Some of the main local products are honey from coniferous trees, meat, dairy products, etc.